nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 **3. Join the mesh**

-Send an advert by hitting the `advert` → `Send Flood Advert` to send your node name to the mesh.
+Send an advert by hitting the `📡` (next to `⚙️`) → `Send Flood Advert` to send your node name to the mesh.
 Direct reachable repeaters can be discovered by `🔧` → `Discover Nearby Nodes` → `Discover Repeaters`.
 After a short while repeaters within range should reply with their info. you can hit the `+` to add them into your contacts.

 Send a greeting to the public channel or a `test` to the **#test** channel.
 The **Public** channel is used for general chat, and if someone sees your greeting they will likely reply.
 The **test** channel is primarily used for sending test messages to check your connection to the mesh.
 There are bots on the test channel that will reply to `test`, `ping` or `path` and will respond accordingly with a reply.
 When a message is sent next to the message will say `heard X repeats` x representing the number of repeaters that you heard retransmitting your sent message.
 If this is 0 then a repeater was unable to be reached, or the radio settings are wrong.
 Double check the radio settings and then check the [NSW Meshcore Map](https://nswmesh.github.io/NSW-Sydney-Meshcore-Map/) to see if there are repeaters near you.
 Double click or long press on your location to check if there is expected coverage at your location.
 In order to be able to reach a repeater you must have direct line of sight to it due to the low transmission powers.
 If none are reachable try standing outside with the antenna pointing upwards, or find some height to clear buildings.